10 Answers To "What Makes You Unique?" (5+ Expert Tips)

 When we talk about “unique skills and traits” that are outside the common skills you’ll share with similar candidates, we’re looking at skills and traits that are special but can still benefit the company.

 For example, you may be interviewing for a position in engineering.
 You (and ten other applicants) have a Master’s degree, 2 years of experience in software engineering, and a portfolio of work.
-There are two unique traits that come to mind after being asked: “What makes you unique?”
+There are two unique traits that come to mind after being asked this interview question.
 The first is your intense dedication to perfection and deadlines.
 The second is your exceptional people skills.
 Since you’ll be working mainly with a small team and not a customer or client base, mentioning your people skills may not be worth it.
 Instead, your dedication to deadlines may seem a bit more relational to the company and position.

 Similar Interview Questions (Use Our Example Answers For Them)